MSU Fine and Performing Arts Alumni

 Garrett P. Jackson, baritone

 Class of 2006, Mr. Jackson appeared in our production of Douglas Moore’s one-act soap opera Gallantry.
 He is now living in Chicago, IL where he is been employed with GIA Publishing in the Black Church Music Division since graduation from Morgan.
 He has been an active performer in the Greater Chicago are and producer of concerts and events for GIA.
+Garrett earned his Master's in Public Policy from George Washington University and is now a Consultant at Deloitte and Senior Analyst at Penn, Good, and Associates.

 Ronald S. McFadden, baritone